zakallen/zak.dev/_posts/2020-06-20-initial-commit.markdown

 I wonder where we should put the campus.
 I like the idea of everyone being remote, but an office in the early days could make the innovation happen faster.

 Wait, I need a name.
 No vowels, .io for sure.
 Something totally independent of the service we provide.
-I don't want to be the next 24 hour fitness.
+I don't want to be the next 24 Hour Fitness.
 Something like Lime, or Uber, or Zoom.
 It's gotta be one syllable, easy to spell, easy to say.
 But I need to be able to have a good domain name.
 Nothing like justuse[name]co.io.

 *\*Slack notification from 9-5\**